yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/split-token.md

   "token_type": "bearer"
 }
 ```
-We received a much smaller response this time, because the "access token" contained just the signature of the JWT access token that the Idp created.
+You will receive a much smaller response this time, because the `access token` contained just the signature of the JWT access token that the Idp created.

-When we called the "auth/token" endpoint, we called the "auth_api.json" reverse proxy configuration.
-On the "token" endpoint on that "auth" API, we set up a Virtual Endpoint.
-We see that in "auth_api.json"
+When you call the `auth/token` endpoint, you call the `auth_api.json` reverse proxy configuration.
+On the `token` endpoint on that `auth` API, you set up a Virtual Endpoint.
+You see that in `auth_api.json`.

 ```
 "extended_paths": {